RSukant/AutoML_Using_Streamlit/README.md

-# Machine Learning Application with Streamlit
+# AutoML Application with Streamlit
 A comprehensive machine learning application built using Streamlit, Scikit-Learn, Plotly, and MLflow.
 This application enables users to upload a dataset, train a machine learning model, make predictions, visualize data, and track experiments.

 ## Features